 We want the Airdrum to be as versatile as can be.
 It must be possible to choose (custom) sounds and lights to play.

 Everybody can built the amount of panels they need / want.

 With the minimum at 2 panels; Rpi motherboard and a batterypack panel.

 With accessibility, affordability, adjustability and modularity in mind, we want to implement the following ideas for the next build logs:

 - Connecting the prototype with a smartphone or tablet

 - MIDI possibilities

-As to be seen in the picture below, user need a minimum of 2 panels and 2 speaker modules to get a full functionable and portable Airdrum. (more details will be given in the logs)
+As seen in the picture below, users need a minimum of 2 panels and 2 speaker modules to get a fully functionable and portable Airdrum. (more details will be given in the logs)

 All panels will include a Buck converter....Read more »